General terms and conditions of business

 1. Unless otherwise stated in the order confirmation, delivery is ex works without packaging.

-2. In all cases – including the risk of seizure – the risk passes to the customer when the delivery item is handed over to the transport person, even in the case of freight-free delivery.
-This also applies if STEINLE transports the item itself or has it transported, even if STEINLE has taken over the shipment at its own expense or has taken over the delivery.
-If the shipment is delayed for reasons attributable to the customer, the risk passes to the customer when the customer is notified that the delivery item is ready for shipment.
+2. In all cases, including the risk of seizure, the risk shall pass to the Customer upon handover of the delivery item to the carrier, even in the case of freight-free delivery.
+This shall also apply if STEINLE transports the goods itself or arranges for transport, even if STEINLE has undertaken the shipment at its own expense or has assumed the delivery.
+If shipment is delayed for reasons attributable to the Customer, the risk shall pass to the Customer upon notification that the delivery item is ready for shipment.

-3. If the customer so wishes, STEINLE will cover the delivery with transport insurance; the customer will bear the costs incurred in this regard.
+3. If the Customer so requests, STEINLE will cover the delivery with transport insurance; the Customer shall bear the costs incurred in this regard.

 VII.
 Assembly, commissioning, customer service and maintenance

-1. If STEINLE is obliged to assemble and/or commission the delivered goods, the customer must create all devices and other requirements that are necessary for unhindered execution.
-The customer will support STEINLE in fulfilling the order to the extent necessary and free of charge, for example by making employees, work spaces, etc. available.
-This obligation applies equally to customer service and maintenance work.
+1. To the extent that STEINLE is obligated to assemble and/or commission the delivered goods, the Customer shall provide all equipment and other prerequisites necessary for smooth execution.
+The Customer shall support STEINLE in fulfilling the order to the extent necessary, free of charge, by providing, for example, staff, workspace, etc. This obligation applies equally to customer service and maintenance work.

-2. Acceptance of STEINLE's service occurs by signing the customer service or repair order or on separate forms.
-If no such acceptance takes place, the service is deemed to have been accepted after 10 working days have passed since written notification of completion, but no later than when the system is put into operation.
-In the notification, STEINLE will point out the consequences of the expiry of the deadline.
+2. Acceptance of STEINLE's services is confirmed by signing the customer service or repair order or by signing separate forms.
+If no such acceptance occurs, the service is deemed accepted 10 working days after written notification of completion, but no later than upon commissioning of the system.
+STEINLE will point out the consequences of the expiration of the deadline in the notification.

-1. The customer must inspect the delivered goods for defects immediately after receipt and report these in writing without delay, but no later than one week after receipt of the goods, and attach photographs of the delivery items complained about.
-Defects that cannot be discovered within this period even after careful inspection must be reported to STEINLE in writing immediately after discovery.
+1. The Customer must inspect the delivered goods for defects immediately upon receipt and report any defects in writing without delay, but no later than one week after receipt of the goods, including photographs of the goods in question.
+Defects that cannot be discovered within this period even after careful inspection must be reported to STEINLE in writing immediately upon discovery.

-2. If defective goods are delivered, STEINLE is entitled to subsequent performance, i.e., at STEINLE's discretion, to remedy the defect or to deliver defect-free goods.
-STEINLE is entitled to refuse subsequent performance if both types of subsequent performance are only possible for STEINLE at disproportionate costs.
-Instead of subsequent performance, a reduction in the agreed price can then be demanded or - if the defect is not only insignificant - the contract can be withdrawn.
+2. In the event of delivery of defective goods, STEINLE is entitled to subsequent performance, i.e., at STEINLE's discretion, either to remedy the defect or to deliver defect-free goods.
+STEINLE is entitled to refuse subsequent performance if both types of subsequent performance would only be possible at disproportionate costs for STEINLE.
+Instead of subsequent performance, a reduction in the agreed price may be demanded or—if the defect is not merely insignificant—the contract may be withdrawn.

-3. If only a spare part of the system needs to be replaced, STEINLE can request that the customer replace the spare part provided by STEINLE himself.
-STEINLE will bear the costs for this.
+3. If only a spare part of the system needs to be replaced, STEINLE may require the Customer to replace the spare part provided by STEINLE itself.
+STEINLE shall bear the costs for this.

 4. The Customer shall send the defective delivery item to STEINLE for subsequent performance at its own risk, provided that it has not yet been installed as intended.

-5. If subsequent performance ultimately fails after a reasonable period of time, the customer can, at his discretion, withdraw from the contract or demand a reduction in the purchase price (reduction).
-Withdrawal from the contract is not possible if the defect is only insignificant.
-Other rights due to the delivery of defective goods are determined exclusively by Section VIII of these terms and conditions.
+5. If subsequent performance ultimately fails after a reasonable period of time, the Customer may, at its discretion, withdraw from the contract or demand a reduction of the purchase price (abatement).
+Withdrawal from the contract is not possible if the defect is only minor.
+Further rights arising from the delivery of defective goods are governed exclusively by Section VIII of these Terms and Conditions.

-6. There is no warranty for defects that are caused by the fact that the customer does not carry out the ongoing maintenance in accordance with the operating and maintenance instructions provided by STEINLE or does so incorrectly and/or does not use the chemicals recommended or supplied by STEINLE.
+6. No warranty shall be provided for defects which are caused by the Customer not carrying out the ongoing maintenance in accordance with the operating and maintenance instructions provided by STEINLE or carrying out such maintenance incorrectly and/or not using the chemicals recommended or supplied by STEINLE.

-Also excluded from the warranty are normal wear and tear of wearing parts (in particular electrical parts, pumps, electronic parts, control valves, filters), frost and water damage and damage caused by improper use or operation.
+Also excluded from the warranty are normal wear and tear of wearing parts (especially electrical parts, pumps, electronic parts, control valves, filters), frost and water damage and damage caused by improper use or operation.

-8. Rights in connection with defects are available only directly to the Client; they are not transferable.
+8. Rights in respect of defects are available only directly to the Client; they are not transferable.

-9. Warranty claims expire after 12 months from the date of delivery of the goods.
+9. Warranty claims shall expire after 12 months from the date of delivery of the goods.

 IX.
 Liability

-1. The supplier is liable for culpable injury to life, body or health caused by its legal representatives or vicarious agents, as well as under the Product Liability Act.
-The supplier is also liable for defects that it fraudulently concealed or whose absence it guaranteed.
+1. The supplier shall be liable for culpable injury to life, limb, or health caused by its legal representatives or vicarious agents, as well as under the Product Liability Act.
+Furthermore, the supplier shall be liable for defects that it fraudulently concealed or whose absence it guaranteed.

 4. Further claims are excluded.